 Akita University of Art (“Akibi”), previously Akita Municipal Junior College of Arts and Crafts, was re-organized as a 4-year university in 2013.

-Universities are places where academic freedom and freedom of expression are both highly valued.
+As you know, universities are places where academic freedom and freedom of expression are both highly valued.
 From the religious paintings of the Middle Ages, to the Renaissance and the Impressionists, fine art has developed as a series of systematic shocks.
 These are widely recognized as the products of free minds, as well as the new challenges such freedom often provokes.
 Contemporary art is also influenced by societal changes, and seeks to inspire future change by producing the same systematic shocks.
-By protecting and ensuring freedom of expression and speech, our university hopes to inspire the continuing development of fine art.
+We hope to provide a place where fine art is free to continue its development.